-Our little gym is equipped with a weight scale, exercycle, treadmill, a leg-lift contraption, and a machine with pulleys and weights that enables me to do a variety of exercises for arms, stomach, shoulders and legs.
+Our little gym is equipped with a weight scale, exercise bike, treadmill, a leg-lift contraption, and a machine with pulleys and weights that enables me to do a variety of exercises for my arms, stomach, shoulders, and legs.

 There is also a rack of hand weights, which sort of looks like a xylophone, with weights of up to 15 pounds apiece.
-Someone recently recommended I get a punching bag, so that when I have had a rough day, I could just paste up the picture of whomever has been giving me troubled give them what for.
+Someone recently recommended I get a punching bag so that when I have had a rough day, I could just paste up the picture of whomever has been giving me trouble and give it to them.

 I’m also thinking about a trampoline.
 So if you go by the White House and see someone going up and down in the second-floor window, that’s me.

 I have two different sets of exercises I do on alternate days.
 Each exercise is for specific muscles.
-I started off with relatively light weights and have since increased the amount of the weights over the last couple of years.
+I started off with relatively light weights and have since increased the weights over the last couple of years.

 Nancy also uses the gym, and she, too, has two sets of exercises.
 She does hers in the morning.
 So when I finish mine in the evening, I always set the weights back for her.

-I keep kidding her to build up faster so that I don’t have to keep changing the weights.
-But as disciplined as she is, I have this feeling one of these days she’s going to be setting the weights back for me.
+I jokingly tell her to build up faster so that I don’t have to keep changing the weights.
+But as disciplined as she is, I have this feeling that one of these days she’s going to be setting the weights back for me.

 At 6 feet 1, I weigh in at 190 pounds, five pounds more than when I came into office.
 I am quick to point out, however, that muscle is heavier than fat and most accounts for most of the increase.
 Still, I do watch what I eat.

-For example, I pass up the pancakes and sausage in favour of cereal and fruit, skim milk and decaffeinated coffee.
-For lunch I usually have soup and a salad.
-But on Thursday here at the White House they have a Mexican plate – tacos, enchiladas, beans, rice, the works.
+For example, I pass up the pancakes and sausage in favor of cereal and fruit, skim milk, and decaffeinated coffee.
+For lunch, I usually have soup and a salad.
+But on Thursday here at the White House, they have a Mexican plate: tacos, enchiladas, beans, rice, etc.

-And once in a while we will have my favourites, like macaroni and cheese or lasagna.
-I eat moderately at the evening meal, because I always hold a few calories back.
+And once in a while, we will have my favorites, like macaroni and cheese or lasagna.
+I eat moderately at the evening meal because I always hold a few calories back.
 I must confess that I do like my desserts.

 One night, Nancy and I were having dinner alone, and I was absolutely flying through the meal.
-Finally she asked me why I was eating so fast.
-I hadn’t noticed I was, but then I realised I had recently been out speaking on the mashed potato circuit quite a bit, where you have to eat fast or you don’t make it to your dessert.
+Finally, she asked me why I was eating so fast.
+I hadn’t noticed I was, but then I realized I had recently been out speaking on the mashed potato circuit quite a bit, where you have to eat fast or you don’t make it to your dessert.

 I have, however, broken the salt habit.
-Of course, some items requite salt.
 Of course, some items require salt.
 I mean, you’d have to be a raccoon or something to eat a hard-boiled egg without salt, but I use very little.

 I used to put it on my food without even tasting it first.
-When I was Governor, a doctor who happened to be on my cabinet noticed me salting everything in sight and asked why I did it.
+When I was governor, a doctor who happened to be in my cabinet noticed me salting everything in sight and asked why I did it.

-So, that’s the Reagan plan for physical fitness – a moderate diet plus a varied combination of indoor and outdoor exercise.
-I don’t want to be overbearing about the need for exercise, but I would urge each of you reading this article to think how you could get a little more physical activity in your life.
+So, that’s the Reagan plan for physical fitness: a moderate diet plus a varied combination of indoor and outdoor exercise.
+I don’t want to be overbearing about the need for exercise, but I would urge each of you reading this article to think about how you could get a little more physical activity in your life.

-I guarantee that you will feel better both physically and mentally.
-If you need any information on exercising, including exercise programs, why don’t you drop a note to the President’s Council on Physical Fitness and Sports, Dept. P 450 Fifth St., NW, Suite 7103, Washington, D.C.
+I guarantee that you will feel better both physically and mentally (1, 2).
+If you need any information on exercising, including exercise programs, drop a note to the President’s Council on Physical Fitness and Sports, Dept. P, 450 Fifth St., NW, Suite 7103, Washington, D.C.
 20001.

-The next time they report I’m out riding or chopping or otherwise getting the old circulation going, why don’t you get out there and enjoy some exercise yourself?
-If all of us do, American will be in better shape, too.
+The next time they report I’m out riding, chopping, or otherwise getting the old circulation going, why don’t you get out there and enjoy some exercise yourself?
+If all of us do, Americans will be in better shape, too (3).
 I’ll be thinking of you.
 Good health to you all.